Noko Jeans: Production

-The founders claimed that they had packed spools of sewing thread and large amounts of cash their bags when they went to North Korea.
+The founders claimed that they had packed spools of sewing thread and large amounts of cash in their bags when they went to North Korea.
 They brought the cash for the production with them because it was too complicated to do it through ordinary bank channels.
 They also said they had to supply everything all the materials needed as North Korea doesn't produce anything.

 At one point they were asked to import a zinc smelting oven and another asked for a pirated copy of Adobe Acrobat as the person couldn't read the files they were sending him.

 In 2009, when the founders returned to North Korea to see the progress, the jeans were not yet ready as the buttons were stuck somewhere between Pakistan and Pyongyang.

 A total of 1,100 pairs of jeans were made by a mining company in Pyongyang during 2009.
-Each pair of jeans cost 1,500 kronor (£131) or ($220) which is more than two year’s wages for the average North Korean.
+Each pair of jeans cost 1,500 kronor (£131) or ($220) which is more than two years' wages for the average North Korean.